 - This class is one of a two part class that meet the requirement for National Activity Professional Certification by the National Certification Council of Activity Professionals.
 Most students find this an interesting and productive learning experience as they are doing work that is directly related to future employment.
-The 7 assignments/practicums provide not only real life /time experience but also provide excellent employment profolio examples of on the job experience.
+The 7 assignments/practicums provide not only real life /time experience but also provide excellent employment portfolio examples of on the job experience.
 Text for this class are Long Term Care for Activity Professionals, Social Service Professionals and Recreational Therapist and the Professional Activity Manager and Consultant - these two texts are used in GRN 265.
 When you take 266, you also need 3 books by William D.Hitt - the titles of these 3 small book are: Management in Action, The Leader-Manager, and Ethics and Leadership.
 Many of you will want to keep these text in your professional library for reference throughout your career.

 - Course Specific Requirements:

-- This class requires that the student do an intership study at a Long Term Care / Rehab Skilled Facility, an Assisted Living Facility or an Alzheimer's Facility.
-The student should plan on about 90 hours of academic study / reading time and another 90 hours of intership study in a facility where they will complete 7 assignments/practicums directly related to the activity professional career.
+- This class requires that the student do an internship study at a Long Term Care / Rehab Skilled Facility, an Assisted Living Facility or an Alzheimer's Facility.
+The student should plan academic study / reading time and internship time in a facility where they will complete 7 assignments/practicums directly related to the activity professional career.
 This meets the National standards for time as set by NCCAP.
 Students will be responsible for finding a sponsoring facility and mentor at that facility, assistance in securing a facility will be offered by the instructor but responsibility for contacting and presenting request for sponsorship will be completed by the student.

 - Web Technical Requirements: